Diabetes in dogs

 Canine diabetes is an incurable disease that occurs when a dog cannot control their blood sugar level, which is caused by a lack of insulin in the body.
 Insulin helps feed the sugar from food into cells around the body to help a dog thrive and grow, without which the sugar grows to dangerously high levels.

-Without treatment, it can affect a dog’s vital organs and other bodily parts, so being able to recognise the signs can ensure a dog gets the help they need.
+Without treatment, it can affect a dog’s vital organs and other bodily parts, so being able to recognise the signs can ensure your dog gets the help they need.

-There are many symptoms of diabetes in dogs, which include:
+There are many symptoms of diabetes in dogs, which can vary depending on the severity of the condition but often include:

 - Increased thirst